eolesinski/poliscipy/docs/merging-data.md

 This should merge the data so that you can start plotting it.

 {: .important }
 > You can merge your election data dictionary with the GeoDataFrame on any column as long as they match.
-However, it is generally easier to perform the merge on the `STUSPS` column.
+However, it is generally easiest to perform the merge on the `STUSPS` column.

 ---